-Michael Morin is a partner in the Washington, D.C. office of Latham & Watkins and Global Co-Chair of the Intellectual Property (IP) Litigation Practice.
+Michael Morin is a partner in the Washington, D.C. office of Latham & Watkins and Global Vice Chair of the Intellectual Property (IP) Litigation Practice.
 Mr. Morin is an accomplished trial lawyer who has been litigating complex and high-profile patent cases for more than two decades.
 He has secured many victories for his clients at every stage in the process: in district court, in arbitration, at the PTAB, and on appeal.

 While Mr. Morin handles cases in a wide array of subjects, he has deep experience in pharmaceutical matters, where he has been lead counsel for some of the world’s top pharmaceutical companies, on some of the world’s best-selling drugs.
-Mr. Morin has led multiple litigations under the new Biosimilars Act, and regularly handles “brand on brand” litigations between innovative pharmaceutical companies.
+He has led multiple litigations under the new Biosimilars Act, and regularly handles “brand on brand” litigations between innovative pharmaceutical companies.
 He also leads ANDA litigations between innovators and generics.

 Mr. Morin also has extensive experience litigating medical device cases, involving stents, catheters, guidewires, grafts, filters, ICD’s, and pacemakers, among others.